oren/oren.github.io/articles/good-strategy/README.md

 ## 5. Examples of a Good Strategy
 *Note: This section is under development*
+The Defense Advanced Research Projects Agency (DARPA)

+Military research organization

+Challenge: matching military problems with technological apportunities, including the new operaional concepts those technologies makes possible.
+Part of this challenge

 ## 6. Good Strategy Bad Strategy Book